agnesoft/agdb/agdb_web/pages/en-US/docs/references/queries.md

 }
 ```

 This is especially important because it can change the meaning of a query making use of this type.
 For example when inserting elements into the database and supplying `QueryValues::Single` all the elements will have the copy of the single set of properties associated with them.
-Conversely `QueryValues::Multi` will initialize each element with a different provided set of properties but the number of inserted elements and the number of property sets must then match (it would be a query logic error if they did not match and the query would fail with such an error).
+Conversely, `QueryValues::Multi` will initialize each element with a different provided set of properties but the number of inserted elements and the number of property sets must then match (it would be a query logic error if they did not match and the query would fail with such an error).

 ## Mutable queries